 Most roots spread wide beneath the plant, often reaching just 12 to 18 inches deep into the soil.
 Consistent, deep watering helps develop strong roots, anchoring plants in the soil.
 Water plants all the way out to the drip line to ensure that the entire root zone gets a drink.

 Water plants in the morning so that tissues fill out before the heat of the day and to discourage fungal and bacterial growth overnight.

 Water plants when they need it most.

 Baby seedlings and transplants need special water attention, since their root systems are not yet settled into the soil.
 Water them gently and daily to keep the soil moist until roots take hold and you see signs of growth.

 Vegetable gardens follow the same general watering rules above, although there are vegetable stages when consistent watering is critical.
 Pay special attention when

-- harvesting lettuce (7 to 10 days prior) and heading vegetables such as summer cabbage and cauliflower (2 to 3 weeks prior).
+- harvesting lettuce (seven to ten days prior) and heading vegetables such as summer cabbage and cauliflower (two to three weeks prior)

 Of special note: broccoli, celery, and spinach should never dry out!